How to Make A Wreath (Asymmetrical Design)

 For the large wreaths, dusty pink garden roses – romantic antike and red ranunculus were used.

-For larger blooms with hearty stems, like garden roses, start by trimming off the stem completely and then sticking a corsage stem in through the bottom, as shown in the photo, after you’ve dipped the tip in water for 10 seconds.
+For larger blooms with hearty stems, like garden roses, start by trimming off the stem completely.
+Then stick a corsage stem in through the bottom, as shown in the photo, after you’ve dipped the tip in water for 10 seconds.

 For hollow stems, like ranunculus and anemones, you can either give the corsage stems a whirl OR insert floral wire through the stem (first cut the stem down to just a few inches), then twist around the hoop to secure.